 Holidays and Academic Breaks

-Closed: New Year’s Day, Easter Day, Memorial Day, Fourth of July, Thanksgiving Day, & Christmas Day as well as other closed or reduced hours during holiday’s and academic breaks.
-Please see website or Twitter for special hours.
+Closed: New Year’s Day, Easter Day, Memorial Day, Fourth of July, Thanksgiving Day, and Christmas Day, as well as other closed or reduced hours during holiday’s and academic breaks.
+Please see the Rec Center page or Twitter for special hours.

 Access and Membership